nanocurrency/nano-docs/docs/integration-guides/key-management.md

 #### Receive Transaction

+!!! info "Manually receiving first block"
+    The very first transaction on an account-chain, which is always a receive, is slightly special and deserves its own section [First Receive Transaction](#first-receive-transaction).

 !!! example "Step 1: Get Account Info"
     Receiving funds is very similar to sending funds outlined in the previous section, starting with calling `account_info` to get block details for the account frontier.
 The scenario below pretends that our previous example of a send transaction was **not** broadcast and confirmed on the network because the starting `account_info` details are identical.